 Steps to win an open tender

-Whether you are looking at winning government contracts on GeM portal or through the CPP portal, these steps will ensure that your documents are in place and you are applying to the right opportunities.
+When looking at winning government contracts, these steps will ensure that your documents are in place and you are applying to the right opportunities.

 - Plan and follow an effective tendering process.
 Invest time and resources to apply for open tenders.
 Most businesses who are successful in bidding follow a definite tendering process.